fkaduk/kobodeck/CONTRIBUTING.md

 You can also review existing pull requests, by cloning the contributor's repository and testing it.
-If the tests do not pass (either locally or in Travis), if the patch is incomplete or otherwise does not respect the above guidelines, submit a review with "changes requested" with reasoning.
+If the tests do not pass (either locally or in the online Continuous Integration (CI) system), if the patch is incomplete or otherwise does not respect the above guidelines, submit a review with "changes requested" with reasoning.

+# Documentation

+We love documentation!

+The documentation mostly in the README file and can be [edited online][docs-editor] once you register.
+The [discussion on MobileRead.com][forum] may also be a good place to get help if you need to.

 # Issues and bug reports